-The evaluation team verified the product according to a Common Criteria Certification document and ran the tests specified in the NDcPP22e/MACsecEP12 including the tests associated with optional requirements.
-The AAR, in sections 1.1 lists the tested devices, provides a list of test tools, and has diagrams of the test environment.
+The evaluation team verified the product according to a Common Criteria Certification document and ran the tests specified in the NDcPP22e including the tests associated with optional requirements.
+The Independent Testing activity is documented in the AAR, which is publicly available, and is not duplicated here.

-8 Evaluated Configuration
+8 TOE Evaluated Configuration